Natasha Scott

-Natasha Scott (née Van Eldik) (born 27 November 1990) is an Australian international lawn bowler.
+Natasha Scott (née Van Eldik, born 27 November 1990) is an Australian international lawn bowler.
+She reached a career high ranking of world number 19 in June 2024.

 World Championship

 She won the lawn bowls gold medal in the triples competition at the 2012 World Outdoor Bowls Championship in addition to the team event.

 In 2016, she was part of the fours team with Rebecca Van Asch, Carla Krizanic and Kelsey Cottrell who won the gold medal at the 2016 World Outdoor Bowls Championship in Christchurch and a gold medal in the triples with Van Asch and Krizanic.
 A third gold medal was inevitable in the team event.

-In 2020 she was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, she was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.
+Despite winning another Australian Open in 2023, she missed out on selection for the 2023 World Championships.

 Commonwealth Games

 She was part of the Australian team for the 2018 Commonwealth Games on the Gold Coast in Queensland where she claimed two more gold medals in the Fours with Cottrell, Krizanic and Van Asch and the Triples with Krizanic and Van Asch.

 In 2022, she competed in the women's triples and the Women's fours at the 2022 Commonwealth Games.